michalr45/django_polls/README.md

 ## Installation

-Clone this repository and install project dependencies in a virtual enviroment by running `pip install -r requirements.txt`
+Clone this repository and install project dependencies in a virtual enviroment by running `pip install -r requirements.txt` from project's root directory.

+Run migrations: `python manage.py migrate`

-To start the local server use this command: `python manage.py runserver` from project's root directory.
+To start the local server use this command: `python manage.py runserver`